yang-qu/fable-examples/README.md

 # Fable Samples

-Samples related to F# Fable and its related technologies.
+Samples for F# Fable and its related technologies.

 [counter-jsx](counter-jsx)